Falmouth Cafe Sci

 What’s a MOOC, you ask (again)?

-There is the possibility of making this a more regular feature of MOOC, BSA and Poly life, in 2017......
+With the advent of the Cornwall Science Community (see above), we might like to revive this idea.
+There is the possibility of making this a more regular feature of MOOC, CSC and Poly life, in 2020......

 For future Cornwall Science Community events across the whole of the Duchy, see the CSC webite: https://cornwallsciencecommunity.org/

 The Royal Cornwall Polytechnic Society ( a.k.a. "the Poly") is said to have been the first institution in this country to use the term "polytechnic" to describe the mixing of many skillsets in one educational endeavour.

 Falmouth Cafe Scientifique: a pretty good pedigree